JLRipley314/JLRipley314.github.io/docs/index.markdown

 [University of Illinois, Urbana-Champaign](https://illinois.edu/)

 From 2020-2022 I was a postdoctoral research associate at the [Department of Applied Math and Theoretical Physics](https://www.damtp.cam.ac.uk/) at the University of Cambridge.

 My [CV](cv/cv_jripley.pdf) (pdf format).

+## Research interests

+Broadly speaking my research has been in theoretical gravitational physics and gravitational wave astrophysics.
+I have done work in numerical relativity, black hole ringdown, modified gravity, neutron star physics, and relativistic fluids.